Xylopyrographer/LiteLED/README.md

 **`auto_w`**

 An optional boolean parameter that when set to `false` will disable the automatic setting of the W channel for RGBW strips.

 Default if omitted is `true`.

 See also *Regarding RGBW Strips* under the *Colour Representation* section above.

 #### Returns:

 `esp_err_t` code `ESP_OK` if successful.

+#### Note:
+Memory is required for each string buffer.
+It is recommended to check the return code to ensure the string buffers have been allocated.
+LiteLED does not support PSRAM so all buffers must fit into onboard RAM.

-##
+## _

 #### `show()`

 #### Description:

-Send the LED colour buffer data to the strip.
+Send the LED buffer data to the strip.

 LiteLED maintains a buffer in memory that holds the colour data for each of the LED's in the strip.

-This data does not affect the colour of the LED's until a `show()` method is called. `show()` is the method that writes the data in its buffer to the LED strip.
+This data does not affect the colour of the LED's until a `show()` method is called. `show()` is the method that writes the data in the buffer to the LED strip.

 #### Parameters: